 Our President, Sir David Attenborough is a fantastic ambassador for Butterfly Conservation and continues to support our work.

-Over 158,000 people have taken part in our annual Big Butterfly Count in the last 7 years, thanks to sponsorship from Marks and Spencer and during 2016 from Waitrose and John Lewis.
+Over 297,000 people have taken part in our annual Big Butterfly Count, thanks to sponsorship from B&Q.

 We have persuaded the UK Government to accept butterflies and moths as official biodiversity indicators, and general indicators of the environment and climate change.